IconiaHD/omni_local_manifests/README.md

 omni_local_manifests
 ====================

-Local manifests for building Omnirom for Acer A200
+Local manifests for building Omnirom for Acer A200 (Lollipop update)

 How to use :
 ------------